Properly fund Connecticut’s Independent Living Centers

 Connecticut’s Independent Living Centers (ILCs) are non-residential community-based organizations, established by the federal Rehab Act in 1973 and expanded with additional state funding in 1987 to serve all 169 of the state’s municipalities.

-Funding for Independent Living Centers has not kept up with inflation for decades, limiting the centers’ ability to provide services to the 600,000 people in Connecticut who identify as having a disability.
+Funding for Independent Living Centers has not kept up with inflation for decades, limiting the centers’ ability to provide services to the 600,000 people in Connecticut who identify as having a disability – any disability and of any age.

-While the ILCs have received some increases, including a $233,000 increase in 2023, long term underfunding has left the Centers 35 percent behind inflation.
+While the ILCs have received some increases, our current funding is $1.025 million, only $205,000 per center.
+After 36 years of almost stagnant funding, the Centers remain 35 percent behind inflation.
 As a result, the Centers have been forced to reduce service areas.

 What is the mission of ILCs?